You can integrate with Athena to map the dependencies between S3 objects and data pipelines.

 • Copy the following JSON and make the following changes:

-• replace the [YOUR-BUCKET-TO-MONITOR] (and if necessary [YOUR-FOLDER-TO-MONITOR]) with your own values
+• In the last Resource section, replace [YOUR-BUCKET-TO-MONITOR] (and if necessary [YOUR-FOLDER-TO-MONITOR]) with your own values.

 {